Tag Archive for: exams

 - No isolation, BUT:

-- Antigen test or PCR test as soon as the contact’s positive status is confirmed
+- Antigen test or PCR test as soon as the contact’s positive status is known

 - If positive: ISOLATION

-- If negative: take a self-test on Day 2 and Day 4 after your last contact with a person who tested positive
+- If negative: self-tests on Day 2 and Day 4 after last contact with a person who tested positive

-- If the self-test is positive, get a TAG or RT-PCR test and self-isolate
+- If the self-test is positive, perform a TAG or RT-PCR test and self-isolate

-- Antigen test or PCR test as soon as the contact’s positive status is confirmed
+- Antigen test or PCR test as soon as the contact’s positive status is known

 B – People with an incomplete vaccination schedule or unvaccinated individuals

-- Isolation for 7 days (starting from the date of last contact with a confirmed case) and a negative TAG or RT-PCR test on day 7
+- Isolation for 7 days (starting from the date of last contact with a person who tested positive) and a negative TAG or RT-PCR test on Day 7

 Please take care of yourself and others.